Friedrich Weißler

 (Georg) Friedrich Weißler (born 28 April 1891 in Königshütte, Upper Silesia; died 19 February 1937 at Sachsenhausen concentration camp) was a German lawyer and judge.
-Born into a Jewish family and baptized Protestant, he joined the Christian resistance against the Nazi regime after Nazi bullies had destroyed his judicial career.
+Born into a Jewish family and baptized Protestant, he joined the Christian resistance against the Nazi regime after the Nazis had destroyed his judicial career.

 Early life

 Friedrich Weißler was the youngest of three sons of the lawyer and notary Adolf Weißler and his wife Auguste (née Hayn).
 Departing from Judaism, his father had him, like his brothers, baptized in infancy by a Protestant pastor.

 In 1893, the family moved to Halle, where Friedrich attended school.
 After graduating from high school, he began studying law at the Martin Luther University Halle-Wittenberg.
 Like his father and brothers, he became a member of the Ascania Halle singers’ association.
 He transferred to the University of Bonn, joining a music association there as well.
 In 1913, he served as a one-year volunteer in the Prussian Army.
 He then joined the Eilenburg district court as a law clerk.
 In 1914, he received his doctorate in Halle.
 At the beginning of the first World War, Weißler enlisted as a volunteer in the German army.
 Reaching the rank of lieutenant, he served on the war front until 1918.